RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-api-apps.md

 - First, make sure you have [signed up](https://dashboard.request.network/signup) to Request
 - Fork our [demo codesandbox](https://codesandbox.io/s/request-api-apps-zqt8o)
-- Copy the generated URL for your codesandbox' app (You can get it in the codesandbox Browser; it should loook like https://xxxx.csb.app)
+- Copy the generated URL for your codesandbox' app (You can get it in the codesandbox Browser; it should look like https://xxxx.csb.app)
 - Go to https://dashboard.request.network/settings/apps and click "Create"
   - Choose whatever name you want
   - Input your codesandbox URL as "Callback URL" and "Logout URL"
-  - click Create
+  - Click Create
   - Copy the ID field in the line that just appeared.
 - In codesandbox, go to the `.env` file and set the variable `REACT_APP_CLIENT_ID` to your generated Client ID.
 - Now, click the Login button on the generated example.
 You should be able to log in using your Request account.